 In this document, the term non-SIP Communication Manager refers to a Communication Manager supporting no SIP signaling groups.
 A non-SIP Communication Manager supports TDM stations (for example, DCP, analog, BRI) and H.323 stations.
 TDM stations can be administered to port networks and branch (H.248) gateways.
-H.323 stations can register to Communication Manager via C-LAN and IPSI circuit packs, or via Processor Ethernet.
+H.323 stations can register to Communication Manager through Processor Ethernet.
 Since no SIP signaling groups are supported on non-SIP-enabled Communication Manager (by definition), such systems do not support SIP stations.

-Note that the only way endpoints administered to a non-SIP-enabled Communication Manager can talk to endpoints elsewhere in the enterprise is via non-SIP trunks to a Communication Manager administered as either a feature server or evolution server.
+Note that the only way endpoints administered to a non-SIP-enabled Communication Manager can talk to endpoints elsewhere in the enterprise is through non-SIP trunks to a Communication Manager administered as either a feature server or evolution server.